DevelopersHeaven/LogWitch/README.md

 * Filtering the logs by specific criteria for e.g. hierarchy based
 * Searching within logs with multiple active expressions
 * Highlighting log lines for easier analyzation with colors.
-  * Fully customizeable, foreground, background, icons, ...
+  * Fully customizable, foreground, background, icons, ...
   * Use expressions (find, regex) with and, or, not to match certain fields or texts
 * High performance while doing actions with many log lines
 * Calculations with timestamps for measurements (diff between line or set a line